claudiaalmeidavs/thrive-sync-frontend/README.md

 # Thrive Sync (Frontend)

-This repository is the frontend of Thrive Sync, an personal health app that helps users to create new healthy habits and track their progress.
+This repository is the frontend of Thrive Sync, a personal health app that helps users to create new healthy habits and track their progress.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).